jayanthkoushik/paje/README.md

 ### Bibliography

 You can include a `bib` file of references, and add citations in your page.
-The page _must be named `references.bib`_, and you need to add the following line to _setup.sh_: `cp references.bib /www/_includes`.
+Set `bibliography` in the page metadata to the file name, and in `setup.sh`, copy the file to `/www/_includes` (The file name in the metadata should be relative to `/www/_includes`).
 Refer to the pandoc guide for syntax used to make citations.

 ### Figures